neuronex-wm/NHP_protocols/README.md

 **2. Long Square Pulse**

    __**a.** 1 repetetion of sweeps \\ 1000 ms Step of -110 pA (+20 pA increment over sweeps until supratheshold level + 160/260 pA [depending on input resistance] are reached)  \\  6500 ms  0 pA Step (no increment over sweeps) <br />  Start-to-Start Interval: 10 sec for all!
 AIBS actually uses 10 sec for subthreshold 17 sec for suprathreshold, but imho too complex for now <br />  Side note: in rare cases with very low input resistance they start at -190 or -210 with a higher current increment  <br />
   __**b.** 2-3 repetetion of a single sweep of \\ 1000 ms "rheobase" level pA Step  \\  8500 ms  0 pA Step (no increment over sweeps) <br />  Comment:The AIBS makes sure that they have 3 repetetions of the "rheobase" level spike for each cell.
-How many extra sweeps depends on if 2a contains a sweep with a single spike or something close to it (not possible if intrinsic bursting etc.).
+How many extra sweeps depends on if 2a contains a sweep with a single spike or something close to it (not possible if intrinsic bursting etc.), which technically is not the exact definitation of rheobase so it is in "" here.

 **3. Short Square Pulse**